My finances, my projects, my life

 • to accept any appropriate job.

-Useful info: looking for work is a full-time occupation, so you have the right to take 25 working days as holiday per year, during which time you do not have to comply with ADEM requirements – ask your personal adviser how to apply.
+Useful info: looking for work is a full-time occupation, so you have the right to take 25 working days as exemption per year, during which time you do not have to comply with ADEM requirements – ask your personal adviser how to apply.
 Note that during this period your unemployment benefits are suspended, as is your social cover.

 In Luxembourg, in principle, unemployment benefits correspond to 80% of your previous gross income.